svanderbleek/haskellandchill.com/loops.md

 # Fixpoints

-To work in theory of fixpoints we need the concept of an ordering, the simple intuition for the positive integers under `<` is sufficient.
+To work in theory of fixpoints we need the concept of an ordering, the simple intuition for the positive integers under `<` is sufficient, we will overload this operator to mean subset or whichever simple ordering we are dealing with.
 An arbitrary set can be mapped into an ordered set using a function, these functions can then be ordered based on their values at each element of the domain.

 ```
 f < g ~ forall x. f x < g x